joseprupi/quantragrpc/README.md

 ### Architecture

-* It would be nice to have a Python client for quantra.
+* A Python client for quantra.
 This is pending from Flatbuffers project to support gRPC for Python, [see this](https://github.com/google/flatbuffers/issues/4109).
-* Having a cache for interprocess communications for things such as bootstrapped curves and avoid recalculation (I am currently working on this)
+* Having a shared cache for interprocess communications to avoid calculations such as curve bootstrapping (I am currently working on this)

 ![Arqchitecture](docs/architecture2.jpg?raw=true "Arqchitecture")

 ### Data

-It would be nice to have an implementation to translate from QuantLib native objects to Flatbuffers.
-This way translating to Quantra the already existing implementation using QuantLib would be easier.
-Also, with something like this, and without the server, it would be possible to store QuantLib objects in Flatbuffers and JSON format.
+An implementation to translate from QuantLib native objects to Flatbuffers, this would make easy adapting to Quantra already existing developments in QuantLib.
+Also it would be possible to store QuantLib objects in Flatbuffers and JSON format (just the client library would be needed).

 ![Data](docs/data2.jpg?raw=true "Data")